 Before I started in this work, consulting with elders, mediating family disputes, and writing about what I've learned, I didn't have a health care directive.
 Hey, I was in my 50's, healthy, and expected to live a long time.
 (I still expect that!).
 It could wait.
 But once I began to see the problems people had with this seemingly simple document, I changed my mind.

-Naming a Person for Your Health Care Directive
+Name a Single Individual in Your Health Care Directive

 I started with my in-laws, the only elders we had left.
 They were in their mid-80's.
 They had done these directives, but had made a mistake I often found with our clients.
 They had named my husband and his only sibling when they created their advance care directive as the agents.
 As in plural.
 That meant that if a dispute arose, there was no solution in the document.
 In fact, putting both siblings, who often disagreed in their lives to start with, on equal footing in the healthcare directive, was asking for trouble.